-SERC's programs are supported by an advanced, energy-efficient 90,000 m2 square-foot laboratory facility, a library networked with the central Smithsonian library; two research vessels and fleet of small boats for estuarine research; and an array of modern instruments for analytical chemistry.
-Computer facilities include ERDAS, NT server, and high speed internet service.
+SERC's programs are supported by an advanced 6,500 m2 laboratory facility, including: a branch library networked with the main Smithsonian library; two research vessels and fleet of small boats for estuarine research; and an array of modern instruments for analytical chemistry.
+Computer facilities include ERDAS, NT server, and DOS Windows computers sharing data and peripherals over an Ethernet network with full time Internet connection.
 Software site license provides access to all modules of ESRI ArcGIS Geographic Information System software and Leica's Geosystems ERDAS Imagine Professional suite for Image Analysis and Remote Sensing.
-Available programming languages include the Absoft FORTRAN and C compliers and Microsoft's Visual Studio.net (which in-cludes Microsofts' VisualBasic, C+, C#, and J# languages).
-Sup-ported statistical and graphics software tools include the Statistical Analysis System (SAS), R, S-plus, DataDesk, Amos 5, Sig-maPlot, and Adobe Illustrator.
-Global Positioning Sys-tems (GPS) systems are available for collecting geographic coordinates in the field, and we have a Calcomp digitizing tablet for digitizing paper maps.
+Available programming languages include the Absoft FORTRAN and C compliers and Microsoft's Visual Studio.net (which includes Microsofts' VisualBasic, C+, C#, and J# languages).
+Supported statistical and graphics software tools include the Statistical Analysis System (SAS), S-plus, DataDesk, Amos 5, Sig-maPlot, and Adobe Illustrator.
+Global Positioning Systems (GPS) systems are available for collecting geographic coordinates in the field, and we have a Calcomp digitizing tablet for digitizing paper maps.

-SERC's ecological field research is supported by a wet laboratory with flowing estuarine water for maintaining live aquatic animals; culturing facilities for planktonic and other aquatic organisms; an instrumented 50-metertall tower for access to the canopy-atmosphere interface of a mature deciduous hardwood forest; the Global Change Research Wetlands where several long-term experiments are directed at understanding the vulnerability of tidal wetlands to sea level rise; an Inductively Coupled Plasma - Mass Spectrometer (ICP-MS) for measuring trace metals and tracing metal stable isotope markers in samples; and a green house, lath house, and experimental garden for terrestrial plant experiments.
+In addition, SERC's ecological field research is supported by a wet laboratory with flowing estuarine water for maintaining live aquatic animals; culturing facilities for planktonic and other aquatic organisms; an instrumented 50-meter-tall tower for access to the canopy-atmosphere interface of a mature deciduous hardwood forest; a laboratory for control of CO2 in experimental chambers in several plant communities; a laboratory equipped with a tunable infrared laser spectrophotometer for measuring trace gasses emitted from forests and agricultural fields; an Inductively Coupled Plasma - Mass Spectrometer (ICP-MS) for measuring trace metals and tracing metal stable isotope markers in samples; and a green house, lath house, and experimental garden for terrestrial plant experiments.
 SERC's Public Education Program is supported by a 900 m2 building on the Chesapeake shoreline for orientation and teaching of children, teachers, and other visitors.
 SERC provides limited dormitory and short-term residential housing for students and visiting scientists.